 Family Therapy

 Family relationships have changed dramatically over the past several decades, influencing how we see life as well as the actions and roles we adopt.
 Regardless of how the family unit develops, family therapy is always an important part of drug misuse treatment.
-In reality, studies have shown that behavioral health treatment that involves family therapy performs better than treatment that does not.
+In reality, studies have shown that behavioral health treatment and Drug Treatment Programs that involve family therapy perform better than treatment that does not.
 When paired with individual treatment, it may decrease relapse rates, increase medication adherence, reduce mental symptoms, and alleviate stress.

-Family therapy has several advantages, particularly when applied to addiction treatment.
+Family therapy has several advantages, particularly when applied to addiction treatment and Drug Treatment Programs.
 Family therapy assists members of a family unit in healing and recovering as a unit.
-The therapeutic setting offers a secure environment where everyone can learn how to cope with a loved one’s rehabilitation from addictions and mental illness.
-Family therapy sessions are also intended to assist family members in making specific, positive adjustments in order to enhance the home environment and mend bonds within the family unit.
+The therapeutic setting offers a secure environment where everyone can learn how to cope with a loved one’s rehabilitation from addictions and mental illness, which is a key goal for Drug Treatment Programs.
+Family therapy sessions, often a component of comprehensive Drug Treatment Programs, are also intended to assist family members in making specific, positive adjustments in order to enhance the home environment and mend bonds within the family unit.

-The drug abuser and at least one other member of the family are usually included in family therapy.
-This might be a spouse, parent, significant other, sibling, or anybody else who has a close connection with the person receiving therapy.
+The drug abuser and at least one other member of the family are usually included in family therapy within effective Drug Treatment Programs.
+This might be a spouse, parent, significant other, sibling, or anybody else who has a close connection with the person receiving therapy in these Drug Treatment Programs.